velicanu/424-web-example/README.md

 This will be different on the conflict branch as soon as we save, close, add, and commit it.

 ## Method
-How MORE will we resolve DIFFS this conflict, since the "base" now ALL OVER has a conflict in it?
+How will we resolve this conflict, AND HERE since the "base" now has a conflict in it?
+DIFF ME NAO.